spsforks/QB64-Wiki/INSTR.md

 ## Example(s)

+## Example(s)
-*Example:* Reading more than one instance of a word in a string using the INSTR return value as the start value plus 1.
+ Reading more than one instance of a word in a string using the INSTR return value as the start value plus 1.

 ```vb